 Because we use webcams to read peoples facial expressions, there are a number of technical requirements that must be met in order to participate.
 For instance:

-- The respondent must have a flash version 10.2 or later installed
+- The respondent must have a flash version 10.2 or later installed if not participating from a Chrome or Firefox browser

 - The respondent must not be visiting the site from a mobile device